Teresawithoutah/abort/README.md

 Edit script to specify which program you want to kill ✅

-Launch correct directory in CMD✅
+Launch correct directory in CMD ✅

 Run schtasks.cmd ✅